While doing their mahi/work, kaimahi/workers can encounter substances in the air they breathe that may pose a health risk.

-- guidance on the risks of respirable crystalline silica dust and how to control these risks and protect workers (link: https://www.worksafe.govt.nz/topic-and-industry/dust/silica-dust-in-the-workplace/)
+- guidance on the risks of breathable crystalline silica dust, and how to control these risks and protect workers

-- a contact form if you have concerns about accelerated silicosis.
+- a contact form to use if you’re concerned about accelerated silicosis.

-Information on working around and with asbestos is available on our asbestos section.
-Information available includes specialised guidance on working with asbestos such as:
+Information on working with asbestos is available in our asbestos section.
+You will find specialised guidance and resources, such as: